 We have visited Bangkok more than a dozen times during the last decade.
-It’s a city like no other and it always draws us back in.
-No matter how many times we visit there is always something new to discover.
+It’s a city like no other, and it always draws us back in.
+No matter how many times we visit, we always find new things to do in Bangkok.

 If this is your first trip to Bangkok (or even your tenth), planning a trip to Bangkok can be overwhelming.
 So we put together this list of the essential must-see and try activities in Bangkok!